jisnowiv/DiningPhilosophers/README.md

 # DiningPhilosophers
 Java implementation of the dining philosophers problem.
+There is also a rough C# implementation under ```program.cs```.
+Since I use a Mac I was only able to run the C# version on an online compiler, but I wanted to write it out as a C# threading refresher.

 ## Build Instructions
 ```